When are the British Academy Television Awards on TV? Who's hosting, and who's nominated?

 Line of Duty, The Crown, Three Girls and Black Mirror are among the frontrunners at the Bafta Television Awards 2018

-It’s the biggest night of the year for British television, with stars and programme-makers gathering at the Royal Festival Hall in London for the 2018 British Academy Television Awards.
+It’s tonight – the biggest night of the year for British television, with stars and programme-makers gathering at the Royal Festival Hall in London for the 2018 British Academy Television Awards.

 The best shows from the past year are all hoping to take home an iconic golden-faced statue, in what’s set to be a star-studded evening.
 Here’s everything you need to know about this year’s Bafta Television Awards, including who’s tasked with hosting the event, and when and where to watch the ceremony.